Leading Personal Injury Law Firm In Philadelphia SLIP AND FALLS

 If a victim of a slip and fall is found to be partially at fault for the accident, the amount of compensation they get is reduced by how much fault they’re found to have.
 If you would be entitled to $100,00 in damages, but the judge finds you 50% at fault for the accident, then your compensation would be reduced by 50% and you would be awarded $50,000 instead of the full $100,000.
 However, if you’re found to be more that 50% responsible for the accident, then you will not be awarded any damages in the case.

 WHAT HAPPENS IF I’VE BEEN THE VICTIM OF A SLIP AND FALL INJURY IN PHILADELPHIA?

-When you’ve suffered from an injury in a slip and fall accident, witnesses to the accident as well as photos of the hazardous situation will be essential to your case.
-In Philadelphia, slip and fall lawsuits must be filed within two years from the date of the accident.
-With decades of experience in personal injury cases, the attorneys at Thistle Law will be able to help you get the compensation that you deserve.
+In Philadelphia, there is a two-year statute of limitations to file a slip and fall lawsuit, starting on the date of the accident.
+With decades of personal injury experience, the attorneys at Thistle Law will help you get the compensation that you deserve.
 Call us at 215-568-6800 or fill out our contact form below.

 We’ll determine if you have a case.
 Call today at 215-525-6824 or complete this form: